ai-suyash/conversational-ai-shopping-assistant/README.md

 # Conversational Shopping Assistant

 This project implements a conversational shopping assistant using Google's Generative AI Development Kit (ADK) and Vertex AI Search.
 The assistant helps users find products, get recommendations, and summarize reviews in a conversational manner, leveraging data from the Amazon Reviews 2023 dataset.

+Read more about this project in our [blog post](https://medium.com/@suyash.pawar612/beyond-the-search-bar-building-a-conversational-shopping-assistant-with-google-adk-f91be1566e2c)

 ![alt text](assets/agent_diagram.png)